 Don’t despair – our quality advocacy may save your driving licence

-The minimum period is 3 years disqualification if a person is convicted of an alcohol related offence within the previous ten years.
+The minimum period of disqualification is three years where a motorist has a previous alcohol related offence within the past ten years.

 In our experience the best way to discuss and consider any defence of your case is to telephone us on our freephone number 0800 32 888 46.
 Our telephones are manned by driving defence experts throughout the day, evening and weekends including bank and public holidays.

 If you wish to contact us via e-mail, please complete the online enquiry form and we will contact you immediately.

 Enter your details below for a no obligation, confidential call-back.